sandeepkumarmamloda/basic-calculator/README.md

 A simple web-based calculator built using HTML, CSS, and JavaScript.
 You can perform basic arithmetic operations like addition, subtraction, multiplication, and division.

+I have written all the codes for this by myself without using any AI.

 👉 **Live Demo:**
 [https://sandeepkumarmamloda.github.io/basic-calculator/](https://sandeepkumarmamloda.github.io/basic-calculator/)